rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## Mobile UX/UI
 * Can comfortably describe the design challenges between different mobile devices e.g. screen size
+* Can understand and describe the differences between web users, mobile web users and native users, in terms of behaviour and expectations
 * Can identify common UI elements and suggest appropriate UI element for interaction

 ## Mobile Security
 * Understands the main areas of Mobile Security as defined by [OWASP](https://www.owasp.org/index.php/OWASP_Mobile_Security_Project)

 ## Java/Swift
-* Migrate to new versions of Java/Swift
+* Are able to migrate to new versions of Java/Swift, whilst understand the differences between versions
 * Understand how the object life cycle impacts on memory consumption

 # Sr. Mobile Engineer I